 Its sedative and anti-inflammatory nature can lower blood pressure and alleviate mental stress.
 This what helps the body to unwind and relax.
 It’s considered as carminative; it means it’s an agent that may prevent and expel flatulence (gas in the gastrointestinal tract or simply fart).

 While it is a powerful tea that brings a variety of health benefits, there may be some side effects as menthol can trigger allergies in some people.
 So again, it’s best to consult your doctor to be sure.
 Otherwise, get brewing and enjoy it hot or cold!

 5. Ginger Tea

 Drinking ginger tea can help digestion disorder such as bloating.
-Its recommended to drink it before travelling as it can prevent nausea caused by motion sickness.
+It’s recommended to drink it before traveling as it can prevent nausea caused by motion sickness.

 Do you have other teas in mind?

-So far, those are the best teas for the stress-ridden and sleep-deprived folks out there.
+So far, those are the best teas for people who are looking for a relaxing and healthy beverage.
 I’ve personally used them–especially ginger tea, as ginger is readily available in our kitchen.
-I pair it with honey and lemon (or calamansi because lemon is quite expensive here) for relaxing cup of tea.
+I pair it with honey and lemon (or calamansi because lemon is quite expensive here) for a relaxing cup of tea.

 ©Cebu Spa and Wellness Guide.
 All rights reserved.